tanteckfang/tp/docs/DeveloperGuide.md

 ## **Appendix C: Planned Enhancements**

-1. The current implementation of the Address Book in NUSCoursemates restricts users from adding multiple students who share the same name, which can be problematic when there are indeed multiple students with identical names.
+1. The current implementation of the Address Book in NUSCoursemates restricts users from adding multiple students who share the same name.
+This can be problematic when there are indeed multiple students with identical names but users are not able to add them into NUSCoursemates because the application's logic prevents them from doing so.
    * Proposed Enhancement:
    To rectify this issue and improve the user experience, we intend to implement a solution that allows users to add multiple students with the same name to their Address Book.
-This enhancement will eliminate the restriction on duplicate names, ensuring that users can accurately and efficiently manage their contacts, even in cases of common names.
+This enhancement will eliminate the restriction on duplicate names, ensuring that users can accurately and efficiently manage their contacts, even when they encounter identical names.
    * Implementation Details:
    The planned enhancement involves modifying the Address Book feature to accommodate duplicate names.
 We will remove the restriction of duplicate student names.